The Voting Smart Contract#

 This library contains everything needed to write a smart contract, such as some parameters, functions, and tests.
 It provides convenient wrappers around some low-level operations making your code more readable, and although it is not strictly necessary to use this, it will save a lot of code for the vast majority of contract developers.

-• initializing the election;
+• initializing the election.

-• view general information about the election.
+• viewing general information about the election.

-• vote for one of the voting options;
+• voting for one of the options.

-• getNumberOfVotes for a requested voting option;
+• tallying the votes for a requested voting option.

 • init